 To book Anne-Marie Imafidon MBE please contact your JLA Agent.

 After a stellar academic career that saw her become one of Oxford’s youngest ever master’s graduates, Anne-Marie worked in banking and technology sectors before founding Stemettes.
-The pioneering social enterprise has seen thousand of women and schoolgirls pursue the study of and careers in science, technology, engineering and maths.
+The pioneering social enterprise has seen thousands of women and schoolgirls pursue the study of and careers in science, technology, engineering and maths.
 As well as being a passionate advocate for diversity within STEM disciplines, Anne-Marie also comments on technology, the changing nature of work, and the challenges both present to business and society.

 Computer scientist, mathematician and social entrepreneur Anne-Marie Imafidon works to inspire women to study and pursue careers in science, technology, engineering and maths.
 She hosts the Evening Standard’s Women Tech Charge podcast, and comments on technology, the changing nature of work, and the challenges both present to business and society.